Shaheed Salmon: Ottawa Redblacks

 On May 19, 2019, Salmon signed with the Ottawa Redblacks.
-He initially retired during training camp in June, but returned on July 30, 2019.
-He played in his first CFL game on August 9, 2019, against the Edmonton Eskimos where he had one special teams tackle.
+He initially retired during training camp in June, but returned on July 30.
+Salmon played in his first CFL game on August 9, against the Edmonton Eskimos where he had one special teams tackle.
 He played in five regular season games in 2019 where he had three defensive tackles, four special teams tackles, and one forced fumble.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 In 2021, he began the season on the team's practice roster for the first two games, but played in the remaining 12 regular season games where he had one defensive tackle, eight special teams tackles, and one forced fumble.
 Following training camp in 2022, he made the team's active roster and played in his first season opener.
 He recorded his first career interception on August 5, 2022, against the Calgary Stampeders when he picked off Bo Levi Mitchell and returned the ball 30 yards.
 Salmon was released on January 10, 2023.